CS-Blog

 Fats

 Yes, fats can be good, and they are part of a balanced diet.
 Monounsaturated and polyunsaturated fats, found in avocados, are often called the "good fats."
 Avocado consumption has been linked to lower levels of bad (LDL) cholesterol.
-In fact, a fairly recent study suggests an avocado per day can keep bad cholesterol at bay for overweight and obese individuals.
+In fact, a study suggests an avocado per day can keep bad cholesterol at bay for overweight and obese individuals.

 Fiber